Tourism in Nunavut

-Tourism in Nunavut focuses on outdoor activities and culture of the local Inuit, the indigenous people of Nunavut.
-Wildlife watching is a popular tourist attraction, as the territory is home to a number of wildlife and bird sanctuaries.
-It is possible to spot walrus, polar bears, a large variety of birds and belugas throughout Nunavut.
+Tourism in Nunavut focuses on outdoor activities and on the culture of the local Inuit, the indigenous people of Nunavut.
+Wildlife watching is a popular attraction, as the territory holds a number of wildlife and bird sanctuaries; walrus, polar bears, belugas and a wide variety of birds can be seen across the territory.
 Outdoor adventure activities are also popular.
-Nunavut has a wide and lengthy river system, meaning that there are a large number of canoeing and kayaking opportunities to suit experienced travellers.
-Nunavut's vast expanse of uninhabited territory offers many opportunities for hiking and camping.
-However, the region's often extreme conditions and remote location often necessitates a guide, even for experienced campers.
+Nunavut's long river system supports canoeing and kayaking for experienced travellers, and its expanse of uninhabited land offers opportunities for hiking and camping.
+The extreme conditions and remote location mean that a guide is usually necessary, even for experienced campers.

 Nunavut Tourism does not regularly publish tourism statistics.
-However, an exit survey conducted by the Department of Economic Development and Transportation between June and October 2008 revealed that 33,378 people visited Nunavut during that period, up from 28,802 in June–October 2006.
-The vast majority of visitors to Nunavut are Canadian, with 96% of travellers arriving from Canada.
-However, the leisure travel market is not as dominated by Canadian visitors, with 28% of foreign visitors.
+An exit survey conducted by the Department of Economic Development and Transportation between June and October 2008 recorded 33,378 visitors during that period, up from 28,802 in June–October 2006.
+Most visitors are Canadian: 96 percent of business travellers were domestic, though the leisure market is less dominated by Canadians, who accounted for 72 percent of leisure arrivals.